 Short answer is I want to make people feel understood and amplify unheard voices.

-As designers, we get to decide what matters.
-And that gives us immense power to shape people’s lives and how they get stuff done.
+As designers, we get to shape what matters.
+And that gives us immense power to change people’s lives and how they get stuff done.
 As technology becomes more personalized and automated, it’s even more important for us to speak up and create spaces for people to be human.

 While words make concepts exist, they can also make groups of people disappear, ignore their emotional realities, or confuse the heck out of them.
 That inspires me to find ways to build more inclusive products and teams.
 It begins with having conversations about who we might be excluding, using big data AND thick data, and sometimes, challenging an organization’s definition of success.